Constraints on DBI dark energy with chameleon mechanism: Observational DATA

 \section{Observational DATA}

-In this section, we investigated the observational constraints on this model by comparing its predictions with current cosmological data, considering both cases: with and without the inclusion of the chameleon mechanism.
-For the Markov Chain Monte Carlo (MCMC) analysis, we employed the \textit{emcee} package, while the posterior distributions resulting from our analysis were visualized using the GetDist plotting tool.
+In this section, we investigate the observational constraints on the model by comparing its predictions with current cosmological data, considering both cases: with and without the inclusion of the chameleon mechanism.
+We modify the publicly available code \texttt{CosmoDS}~\cite{Roy:2026icy} to implement the background equations and employ \texttt{Cobaya}~\cite{Torrado:2020dgo} to perform the Markov Chain Monte Carlo (MCMC) analysis.
+The resulting posterior distributions are visualized using the \texttt{GetDist} plotting package.
+The \texttt{CosmoDS} code is used as an external cosmology module for \texttt{Cobaya}, allowing the likelihoods already implemented in \texttt{Cobaya} to be readily utilized.
+The convergence criterion we adopt here is $R - 1 \approx 0.02$.
 A detailed description of the datasets used in this study is provided below.